 Our community-led approach includes and assumes deep collaboration with API nonprofits, business partners, and government for program delivery, advocacy, training, and events.

 Although all CYC programs benefit the local API community, the following are specifically attuned to API community needs:

-APIVPS (Asian Pacific Islander Violence Prevention Services) works to reconnect at-risk API youth with caring adults and peers by providing financial, social, and recreational resources, building individual strengths, and promoting youth and family communication.
+APIVPS (Asian Pacific Islander Violence Prevention Services) works to reconnect at-risk API youth with caring adults and peers by providing financial, social, and recreational resources, building individual strengths, and promoting the importance of youth and family communication.

-API Youth & Family Community Support Services addresses mental health stigma, limited access to linguistically and culturally appropriate services, and co-factors surrounding API youth and LGTBTQQ youth specific mental health issues such as violence and substance abuse.
+Asian Pacific Islander Youth & Family Community Support Services (APIYFCSS) addresses mental health stigma, limited access to linguistically and culturally appropriate services, and co-factors surrounding API youth and LGTBQ youth specific mental health issues such as violence and substance abuse.

-Resilience Empowerment Academic Community Health is focused on improving youth’s health and fitness and developing the discipline, skills, teamwork, and strategies needed for dragon boat racing.
+Dragon Boat is focused on improving youth’s health and fitness and developing the discipline, skills, teamwork, and strategies needed for dragon boat racing.
 It is also the only community-based high school dragon boat team in the city.
 The team competes nationally and internationally.

-Transition Opportunities and Programs for Success connects high-risk API Transitional Aged Youth (age 16-24) with caring adults and peers to help them successfully transition into adulthood with the necessary skills through wraparound services.
+Transition Opportunities and Programs (TOPS) for Success connects newly immigrated and monolingual high-risk API Transitional Aged Youth (age 17-24) with caring adults and peers to help them successfully transition into adulthood with the necessary skills through wraparound services.

 Young Asian Women Against Violence (YAWAV) is a 9-month youth leadership program where youth learn about the root causes and impact of violence.
 The program is dedicated to the positive empowerment and development of Asian Pacific Islander high school-aged young women.